ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ##### Code examples

-The `thenApply` method creates a new stage that upon completion transforms the given `Function` to the result of the single previous stage.
+The `thenApply` method creates a new stage, that upon completion transforms the given `Function` to the result of the single previous stage.

 ```